Scan your car systems, identify faults and get vehicle diagnosis before vehicle faults find you!

-*Terms and Conditions apply.
+*Terms and conditions apply.
 Not in conjunction with any other offer.
-Offer valid Online ONLY from September 7th 2017 - September 30th 2017.
+Offer valid online only from November 6th - 30th 2017.

 The Audi extended car warranty is an extension of the manufacturing defect warranty.
 When looking for an Audi extended warranty you must ask the following questions: